Remote Passenger Crash Survival

-Phase 0, pre-flight checklist
+Phase 0, pre-flight safety boost

-Carry on your person (not in checked baggage):
+Carry on your person (not in checked baggage)

-- A small water bottle and high-energy snack
+- Water and a high-energy snack

-- Any critical medication
+- Critical medication

 - A light layer (wind and shock can chill you fast, even in warm climates)

-If you travel remote often: consider a personal locator beacon (PLB) and learn how to use it, keep it accessible, avoid accidental activation, and register it where required.
+Consider a personal locator beacon (PLB).
+Learn how to use it, keep it accessible, avoid accidental activation, and register it where required.

-Take the safety briefing seriously:
+Take the safety briefing seriously

 Know where the exits are, how your seatbelt works, and what the crew wants you to do after the aircraft stops.